Boris Johnson, Rishi Sunak and Penny Mordaunt: Who are MPs backing?

 - Kieran Mullan, MP for Crewe & Nantwich

-- John Penrose, MP for Weston-Super-Mare
+- John Penrose, MP for Weston-super-Mare

 - Nicola Richards, MP for West Bromwich East